janelia-flyem/dvid/README.md

 experimental use of [Bolt](https://github.com/boltdb/bolt), although neither have been tuned to work as well as the leveldb variants._)

-A DVID server is limited to local resources and the user determines what datasets, subvolume, and versions are held within that DVID server.
+A DVID server is limited to local resources and the user determines what repos, subvolume, and versions are held within that DVID server.
 Overwrites are allowed but once a version is locked, no further edits are allowed on that particular version.
 This allows manual or automated editing to be done during a period without accumulation of unnecessary deltas.